feature-engine/feature_engine/docs/user_guide/variable_handling/retain_variables_if_in_df.rst

     2  krish   Liverpool   19    0.7 2020-02-24 00:02:00
     3   jack     Bristol   18    0.6 2020-02-24 00:03:00

-With :class:`retain_variables_if_in_df()` we capture the names of the variables in a list that are present in the dataset.
-So let's do that and then display the resulting
+With :class:`retain_variables_if_in_df()` we capture in a list, the names of the variables that are present in the dataset.
+So let's do that and then display the resulting list:
-list:

 .. code:: python